vippsas/vipps-checkout/vipps-checkout-button.md

 <script async type="text/javascript" src="https://checkout.vipps.no/checkout-button/v1/vipps-checkout-button.js"></script>
 ```

-If you don't have access to edit your websites code directly you can also place the JavaScript library just before the _button_.
+If you don't have access to edit your websites code directly, you can also place the JavaScript library just before the *button*.

 ## Example button